designerwebhosting/designerwebhosting-old/contact.md

 ## Contact Start Bootstrap

-Feel free to email us to provide some feedback on our templates, give us suggestions for new templates and themes, or to just say hello!
+Feel free to email us to provide some feedback on our site, give us suggestions, or to just say hello!

 [feedback@startbootstrap.com](mailto:feedback@startbootstrap.com)